 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided the oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.

 Washington Oral Surgeons Drs.
-Guo, Trimble and Morton use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
+Guo, Trimble, Morton, Obenchain and use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Drs.
-Guo, Trimble or Morton.
+Guo, Trimble, Morton, Obenchain or .